Hugh-Smith/Drone-Simulation/README.md

 Once this is complete, you should be able to run the program by opening up command prompt or anaconda powershell prompt and following these steps:-

-1. Change directory to the folder where you copied the files (path given as an example)
+1. Change directory to the folder where you copied the files (file path given as an example)
 * ```cd "C:/Users/Hugh-PC/Documents/Drone_Simulation"```
 2. Run this command to start the program
 * ```bokeh serve Drone_Simulation_Program.py --show```